 To become a Certified Information Systems Auditor, a candidate must fulfill a series of rigid requirements.

 The CISA exam is usually offered in June and September every year.
-The contents of the CISA Examination include areas in information systems security, audit, and control.
-ISACA has organized these areas in the following domains.
+The contents of the CISA Examination include areas (domains) in information systems security, audit, and control.

 Domain 1 – The Process of Auditing Information Systems (14%)